 How to Obtain an Online Application for Abatement and/or Exemption

-The deadline to file a FY2017 Real Estate Property Tax Abatement Application is Wednesday, February 1, 2017 at 5:00 PM.
+The deadline to file a FY2018 Real Estate Property Tax Abatement Application was Thursday, February 1, 2018 at 5:00 PM.
+However, additional documentation for applications already on file is still being accepted.

-The deadline to file for a FY2017 Personal Exemption (Blind, Elderly, Surviving Spouse, Veteran) and/or Residential Exemption Application is Monday, April 3, 2017 at 5:00 PM.
+The deadline to file for a FY2018 Personal Exemption (Blind, Elderly, Surviving Spouse, Veteran) and/or Residential Exemption Application is Monday, April 2, 2018 at 5:00 PM.

 - Property owner must first enter identifying information such as parcel ID, last name, or street address in the search box above.